momolabo7/portfolio/content/blog/yaps/20250710_future_of_games.md

 >
 > But the Network business he imagined isn’t about games being online, it’s about the social network of games (Metcalfe’s law) replacing the content business.

-Metlclfe's Law states that the value of a network is proportional to the square of the number of users connected to it.
+Metcalfe's Law states that the value of a network is proportional to the square of the number of users connected to it.

 It *feels* true to me.